Chief Executive Officer

 Dulcie Bird is a founding director of The Dr Edward Koch Foundation and was appointed to the board in March 1997 and to her role as chief executive officer in July 1997.

 During her time at the Foundation, she has helped to grow it from a fledgling charity to a nationally recognised non-profit organisation.
-The Foundation is now highly regarded for its work looking after the health and wellbeing of people in communities in regional Australia, with a particular focus on suicide prevention.
+The Foundation is now highly regarded for its work looking after the health and wellbeing of people in communities in regional Australia, with a particular focus on suicide prevention and mental health issues.

 She also chairs the Far North Queensland Suicide Prevention Taskforce, a coordinating body for the many organisations and individuals in the region with an interest in mental health and suicide prevention and she has participated in developing several position statements and presented at international conferences on suicide prevention.
-Dulcie hosted the Queensland Suicide & Self-harm Prevention Conference 2008.
+Dulcie hosted the Queensland Suicide & Self-harm Prevention Conference 2008, the Suicide and Self-harm Prevention Conferences of 2012 and 2015, and the World Federation for Mental Health International Conference 2016.
 She was also involved in the successful campaign to achieve World Health Organisation Safe City accreditation for Cairns in 2009 and is a member of the Mental Health Indigenous Advisory Committee and chairs the Life Advisory Committee.

 By giving evidence to the senate inquiry on suicide in Australia, Dulcie contributed to the report “Hidden Toll: Suicide in Australia Commonwealth Government Senate Inquiry 2010” and she has also given evidence to the senate select committee for regional and remote indigenous communities.